kovalam2000/islcursor/README.md

 ### Orbital Calculations

-The application uses the SGP4/SDP4 orbital propagation models through the `ephem` library:
+The application uses the SGP4 orbital propagation model via Skyfield:

-- **Position Calculation**: Computes satellite positions at specific times
+- **Position Calculation**: ECI vectors from TLEs, converted to geodetic lat/lon/alt on WGS84
-- **Distance Calculation**: Haversine formula for ground track distances
+- **Distance Calculation**: 3D Euclidean distance in ECI
-- **Earth Obstruction**: Simplified model checking line-of-sight blockage
+- **Earth Obstruction**: Closest approach from origin to the line segment between satellites
 - **Communication Range**: Configurable maximum communication distance (default: 1000 km)

 ### Earth Obstruction Model

-The current implementation uses a simplified heuristic:
+The current implementation performs a geometric line-of-sight check:
-- For Low Earth Orbit (LEO) satellites: Maximum distance of 2000 km
-- More sophisticated models can be implemented for higher accuracy
+- If the minimum distance from Earth's center to the line segment between satellites is less than Earth's radius, LoS is blocked

 ### Performance Considerations

 - **Time Step**: Default 5-minute intervals for calculations
-- **Optimization**: Efficient orbital propagation algorithms
+- **Optimization**: Efficient SGP4 propagation and vectorized math
 - **Scalability**: Designed for real-time analysis of multiple satellites

 ## 🚀 AWS Deployment